 In Jan 1991 playing for Karachi Whites, in a List-A match against Peshawar, created history with his exceptional bowling by recording 6.2 – 3 – 7 – 7, as no other bowler has ever taken 7 wickets in a List-A game for the cost of fewer runs.

 In the opening match of the 1992 World Cup against West Indies at MCG, all Pakistani bowlers were spanked by Brain Lara / Desmond Haynes, and Richie Richardson.
 In this match, he bowls very economically by giving 26 runs in 8 overs.
 The entire Pakistani team didn’t pick a single wicket in this match and lost by 10 wickets.
-In the first semi-final against New Zealand at Auckland, he took 1 for 56, eventually dropped in the final of World cup 1992 against England at MCG.
+In the first semi-final against New Zealand at Auckland, he took 1 for 56, eventually dropping in the final of the World cup 1992 against England at MCG.
 That was the end of his international career.